-MLB Odds: Angels - Cardinals Prediction, Pick, How To Watch
+MLB Odds: Angels - Cardinals prediction, pick, how to watch

-The St. Louis Cardinals return home after being swept by the Dodgers in three games and will face the Los Angles Angels.
+The St. Louis Cardinals are on the verge of getting swept in two straight series as they face the Los Angles Angels.
 It’s time to continue our MLB odds series with an Angels-Cardinals prediction pick, and how to watch.

-The Cardinals are last in the NL Central and have lost ten of their last 14 games overall.
-In their ten losses, they have been shut out twice and scored four or fewer runs in each of the losses.
-In the three wins in that time, they have scored six or more each time.
-On the season, the Cardinals have only lost twice when they score five or more runs.
-Conversely, they have only won twice when scoring under five runs.
-Meanwhile, the Angels have won five of their last eight games and had some major scoring outbursts.
-They have totals of 11, 10, and eight twice in their last eight games.
+The Cardinals lost the first two games of this series, and now have lost ten of their last 12 games.
+They are struggling to score, as they have scored just 11 runs combined in their last five games, all resulting in a loss.
+Yesterday was looking like they would get the win until a late rally knocked them off.
+For the Angels, it was a 13-strikeout performance from Shohei Ohtani, but he gave up four runs, and going into the top of the ninth, the Angels were down 4-3.
+Jake Lamb led off the ninth with a solo home run, and two batters later, Mike Trout added another solo shot.
+Ohtani then doubled and Anthony Rendon drove him home to complete the comeback.
+The Angels will go for the sweep today, as they attempt to close the gap with the Texas Rangers in the AL West.

 Here are the Angels-Cardinals MLB odds, courtesy of FanDuel.